jjohnbosco5/Netflix-Project/README.md

 # Project for DevOps Engineers and Infrastructure Engineers

-# If I can, you also can, rooting for you

 # Don't forget to follow me on here:

-# Deploy Netflix Clone on Cloud using Jenkins - DevSecOps Project!
+# Deploy Netflix Clone on Cloud using Jenkins Sonarqube Docker & k8s - DevSecOps Project!

 ### **Phase 1: Initial Setup and Deployment**